Kotlin/dokka/dokka-subprojects/plugin-jekyll/README.md

 # Jekyll plugin

-> This content applies to Dokka Gradle plugin (DGP) v2 mode.
-The previous DGP v1 mode is no longer supported.
+> The following applies to Dokka Gradle plugin (DGP) v2 mode.
+The DGP v1 mode is no longer supported.
-> If you're upgrading from v1 to v2 mode, see the [Migration guide](dokka-migration.md).
+> To upgrade from v1 to v2 mode, follow the [Migration guide](dokka-migration.md).

 The Jekyll plugin adds the ability to generate documentation in [Jekyll Flavoured Markdown](https://jekyllrb.com/) format.
 It supports both
-multi-project builds and multiplatform projects.
+multi-project builds and Kotlin Multiplatform projects.

 **This plugin is at its early stages**, so you may experience issues and encounter bugs.
 Feel free to [report](https://github.com/Kotlin/dokka/issues/new/choose) any errors you see.